CarloMehegan/quartz-vault/content/The Swordsman.md

 This short poem reflects the [Youxia](Youxia.md) ideas of a wandering hero looking to serve justice.
 To me, the poem describes a warrior about to set out on a quest.
 President Xi Jinping [quoted this poem](http://en.people.cn/n3/2022/0212/c90000-9956834.html) at the Beijing 2022 Winter Olympics, further showing the poem's prevalence and its themes of contest and cultivation.

 ![](Assets/Swordsman%20Quote.png)
+*A graphic from People's Daily Online about Xi Jinping quoting the poem.*